ProofSuite/contracts/README.md

-# Proof Token Sale Smart Contracts
+# WIRA Token Sale Smart Contracts
 Public Repository for the proof token sale smart contracts

 ## Contracts
-The ProofToken and TokenSale contracts are inspired by open-zeppelin standard and audited contracts.
+The Token and TokenSale contracts are inspired by open-zeppelin standard and audited contracts.

-The Proof Tokens are based on the `StandardToken` and `MintableToken` ERC20 contracts.
+The WIRA Tokens are based on the `StandardToken` and `MintableToken` ERC20 contracts.
 Additional functionality is heavily inspired by the `MinimeToken` (https://github.com/Giveth/minime/blob/master/contracts/MiniMeToken.sol)

 The TokenSale contract is inspired by the open-zeppelin `Crowdsale` contract with additional functionality mixed in.